If you're reading this, it means you've bought my Dad's second album!

 But that's enough mush.

-We wanted to end on a high, which is back to where it all began - me and Dad singing Volare together in a car - except this time it's a space craft and we're leaving for another planet somewhere.
+We wanted to end on a high, which is back to where it all began - me and Dad singing Volare together in a car - except this time it's a space craft and we're leaving for another planet somewhere, deep in outer space.

 Look at the night sky sometimes.
-He'll be there.
+We'll be there.

 Simon & Teddy Mac

-PS - If you liked the album, please help spread the world and leave a review here: https://www.facebook.com/songaminute/reviews
+PS - If you liked the album, please help spread the word and leave a review on our Facebook page.